 Misc (China, Leftover Containers, etc)

-When you’re going through these items make sure you have all the pieces.
+When you’re going through these items (china, leftover containers) make sure you have all the pieces.
 Every leftover container has a coordinating top, etc.

-You may have other areas in your kitchen that need organizing so tackle those areas on this day as well!
+You may have other areas in your kitchen that need organizing so tackle those areas as well!
 We have a drawer for all of my husband’s grill supplies, a cupboard of vases and also all of our kid and baby items (bibs, burp cloths, etc.).